LucaCappelletti94/ucsc_genomes_downloader/README.rst

 Usage examples
 --------------

-Simply instanziate a new genome
+Simply instantiate a new genome
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To download and load into memory the chromosomes of a given genomic assembly
 you can use the following code snippet: